aws-samples/keycloak-on-aws/docs/en/implementation-guide/deployment.md

 4. Copied the **DNS name** in the **Description** section.

-5. Open the [Amazon Route 53][Amazon Route 53 console] console.
+5. Log in to the [Amazon Route 53][Amazon Route 53 console] console.

 6. In the left navigation pane, choose **Hosted zones**.

 7. Choose **Domain name** to show detailed metadata for a listed Hosted zones.
-A page opens, choose **Create record**, do the following:
+A page Log in tos, choose **Create record**, do the following:
     1. For **Record name**, enter subdomain for your keycloak services, such as *keycloak.yourdomain.com*.
     2. For **Record Type**, choose **CNAME**.
     3. For **Value**, paste the **DNS name** copied earlier, such as *Keycl-KeyCl-1FAA3ZY7AJ5U-23093259.us-west-2.elb.amazonaws.com*.